Hello Friends, Today we will learn about “How we can redirect visitors to our HTTP website to HTTPS“.

 NOTE: If you already have an .htaccess file, then check these points

-If you have confusion about how to add this code in existing .htaccess file then see the screenshot of a WordPress site below.
+If you are confused about how to add this code to the existing .htaccess file, then see the screenshot of a WordPress site below.

 Windows & Plesk

-Windows hosting accounts use web.config file instead of .htaccess to handle redirections.
+Windows hosting accounts use the web.config file instead of .htaccess to handle redirections.

 NOTE: If you don’t have web.config file, then the process will be same like .htaccess, just type web.config while creating a new file in file manager

-Using below code in your web.config file, you can automatically redirect visitors to your HTTPS version website.
+Using the code below in your web.config file, you can automatically redirect visitors to your HTTPS version website.

 <configuration>